 Piano Music by Women

-Over the past few months, musicians have been carefully rethinking their work; the pandemic has forced artists to develop in a completely new direction.
+Over the past few months, musicians have been carefully rethinking their work.
+The pandemic has forced artists to develop in a completely new direction.
 The internet has proved a splendid alternative platform.
 We have witnessed new online concert series’, master classes, workshops, and for teachers, copious online lessons.
 I’ve enjoyed performances from international artists, many…

-Pianists From The Past: Cyril Smith
+Pianists From The Past: Cyril Smith written by Julian Saphir

-Beethoven Piano Concerto Project
+Beethoven Piano Concerto Project: David Alexander

-My Journey as a Composer by Lindsey Berwin
+My Journey as a Composer: Lindsey Berwin

 The Faber Music Piano Anthology